qbentil/codersquiz/README.md

 # CodersQuiz
 ## DEMO [https://codersquiz.netlify.app]
-Tihs is a JavaScipt Quiz Application.
+This is a JavaScipt Quiz Application.

 CodersQuiz app allows Learners to select preferrable language to take quiz on.
 These includes